Mashiro39399/NESTER/README.md

 - Weight: 89kg
 - Age: 40+ years

+## Terms of use
+- Commercial Use of Voicebank Allowed: No.
+- Commercial Use of Character Allowed: No.
+- R-18 Content Allowed: Permission Required.
+- Use of the Design for AI Videos Allowed: No.
+- Use of Voicebank for Training AI Allowed: Permission Required.

 ## Japanese CV+VV
 NESTER'S first voicebank.
 Made using Vocalizer & manual sample editing.
 Contains VV transitions for smoother sound.
 Reccomended to use in OpenUTAU with JA VCV&CVVC phonemizer.
 Monopitch, configured by Shirita_ii.
 - Type: UTAU